ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 >Signature Verified Successfully
 >```
 ## 6. Modify the source data and verify the signature
-In the preceding step we verify the signature against our hash.
-We could modify the file and redo the last step nd it will succeed.
-Now lets modify the data, `test.txt`, and check the signature against the new file.
+In the preceding step we verified the signature against our hash.
+We could modify the file and redo the last command and it will still succeed, unless we redo the whole procedure.
+Now lets modify the data, `test.txt`, and check the signature against the modified file.
+Use this command to verify the signature against the original file:
 ```shell
 openssl dgst -sha256 -verify public-key.pem -signature ecdsa.sig test.txt
 ```